cultural-impact-of-warfare

 At its core, a naval blockade is a military operation designed to isolate a port, coastline, or entire maritime zone.
 In the ancient world, this typically involved stationing warships—such as triremes, quinqueremes, or smaller galleys—at key choke points like harbor entrances, straits, or sea lanes.
 The goal was to intercept any vessel attempting to enter or leave the blockaded area, thereby cutting off the enemy from external resources.
 Unlike a siege on land, which could be broken by a relief army, a naval blockade exploited the fact that many ancient cities were heavily dependent on maritime trade for food, raw materials, and reinforcements.

 Blockades could be either close or distant.
-A close blockade positioned ships just outside the enemy harbor, making it nearly impossible for ships to slip out unnoticed.
+A close blockade positioned ships just outside the enemy harbor, making it nearly impossible for vessels to slip out unnoticed.
 A distant blockade, by contrast, patrolled the broader sea lanes leading to the target, intercepting trade and military convoys before they reached the coast.
 Each approach had its own advantages and risks, and the choice often depended on the relative strength of the blockading fleet, the geography of the coastline, and the resources available for a prolonged operation.
+Some blockades were combined operations involving both naval and land forces, creating a complete encirclement that sealed the target on all sides.

 Why Blockades Worked: Economic and Psychological Pressure

 Militarily, a blockade prevented the enemy from reinforcing their garrisons, receiving new weapons, or evacuating wounded soldiers.
 It also denied them the ability to launch their own naval expeditions, effectively confining their fleet to harbor.
-Over time, the enemy’s naval capability would atrophy as crews grew restless and ships deteriorated without maintenance.
+Over time, the enemy's naval capability would atrophy as crews grew restless and ships deteriorated without proper maintenance.
+The blockading fleet could also conduct raids on coastal settlements, further degrading the enemy's ability to wage war.

 Foundations of Ancient Naval Power